What is a LEARNING

 learning and thinking style, adults often neglect

-using their strongest style when learning new information.
-In fact, many adults still follow
+using their strongest style when learning new

 the standardized way of learning they were taught

-system entirely, it was designed to educate
+the school system entirely, it was designed

-possible, and as inexpensively as possible -
+quickly as possible, and as inexpensively as

-generic learning is no longer feasible in today's
+Of course, generic learning in today's fast-paced

-fast-paced world.
-How quickly you learn and
+world is not practical.
+How quickly you learn

-process information will determine how valuable
+and process new information will determine how valuable

 you are to your employer, and how successful

-resources well into the future.
+well into the future.

 COMMUNICATING WITH STYLE